LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 4. The data is stored in its tokenized form in a dedicated database and is represented by a Universally Unique Identifier (UUID).
 This means that the tokenized data is never directly accessible to any client outside of the LivePerson environment.
 Rather, the client receives the UUID and requests the data from the PCI environment.
 "Off the Record" data (CVV) is not stored in the database, but is stored in memory for a short period of time.
 After this time period, the agent will need to resend the form in order to access this information.
 5. The UUID along with another OTK is sent to the agent.
 6. The agent retrieves the form via the OTK and UUID.
-7. The service detokenizes the data and sends it back to the agent.
+7. The service retrieves the data from its tokenized form and sends the data back to the agent in a readable format.

 ## **Security measures**